ybruce61414/task-management/README.md

 # Task Management
-The project is set up by `create vite`.
+The project is set up by `create vite` in React.

 ## Quick Start
 Run the app locally: